 Rajni Perera was born in Sri Lanka in 1985 and lives and works in Toronto.
-She explores issues of hybridity, sacrilege, irreverence, the indexical sciences, ethnography, gender, sexuality, popular culture, deities, monsters and dream worlds.
-All of these themes marry in a newly objectified realm of mythical symbioses.
-They are flattened on the medium and made to act as a personal record of impossible discoveries.
-In her work she seeks to open and reveal the dynamism of these icons, both scripturally existent, self-invented and externally defined.
-She creates a subversive aesthetic that counteracts antiquated, oppressive discourse, and acts as a restorative force through which people can move outdated, repressive modes of being towards reclaiming their power.
+Perera’s work explores issues of hybridity, sacrilege and irreverence, indexical sciences, ethnography, gender, sexuality, popular culture, deities, monsters, and dream worlds.
+All of these themes marry in a newly objectified realm of mythical symbioses, made to act as Perera’s personal record of impossible discoveries.
+Her work actively engages in discussion with the viewing audience about the aesthetic treatment of gender and the non-European sacred and secular body in a popular culture context.
+Thus, her work creates a subversive aesthetic that counteracts oppressive discourse and acts as a restorative force through which people can move out of repressive modes of being and towards reclaiming their power.